amit-konda/NFL-Kalshi/docs/KALSHI_INTEGRATION.md

 # Kalshi Data Integration

-This document explains how to fetch and integrate Kalshi prediction market data with the NFL analysis.
+This document explains how to fetch Kalshi prediction market data for the NFL analysis.

 ## Overview